shakey0/flask-starter-template/README.md

     python path/to/flask-template.py
     ```
     (If for example you git cloned this repo into Documents, the path to run the file from any other directory would be:  python ~/Documents/FlaskProjectTemplate/flask-template.py)
-    Upon running the file, enter the names of your project, app and database.
+    <br><br>Upon running the file, enter the names of your project, app and database.

 #### Project Structure